Motivic invariants of symmetric powers of curves: Introduction

-Let $F\colon \Sm_k^{\op} \to {\bf Rings}$ be a functor satisfying projective bundle formula.
-For example, higher Chow groups $\CH^*(-, \bullet)$, $K$-theory ring or singular cohomology ring (in case $k=\C$).
-We then know the description of $F(C(n))$ as an algebra over $F(J(C))$ for $n\geq 2g-1$.
-MacDonald \cite{Mac} studied the singular cohomology ring $H^*(C(n), \Z)$ of $C(n)$ as an algebra over $H^*(J(C), \Z)$, for $n < 2g-1$ while Collino \cite{Co} studied the Chow ring of $C(n)$ as an algebra over that of $J(C)$ for all $n< 2g-1$.
-MacDonald used Kunneth formula while Collino used the localization exact sequence for Chow rings along with a moving lemma.
-The main aim of this paper is to study the structure of $F(C(n))$ as an algebra over $F(J(C))$ for a general functor $F$ which is close to a good cohomology theory.
-For precise conditions, see \thmref{thm:thm-A} and \thmref{thm:thm-B}.
-In particular, we obtain the following results.
+Let $G \colon \ProjSm_k^{\op} \to {\bf Rings}$ be a functor on smooth projective schemes which satisfies the projective bundle formula.
+For example, it can be the higher Chow groups $\CH^*(-, \bullet)$, the $K$-theory ring or the singular cohomology ring (in case $k=\C$).
+Using the projective bundle formula, it is easy to describe $G(C(n))$ as an algebra over $G(J(C))$ for all $n\geq 2g-1$.
+MacDonald \cite{Mac} studied the singular cohomology ring $H^*(C(n), \Z)$ of $C(n)$ as an algebra over $H^*(J(C), \Z)$ for $n < 2g-1$ while Collino \cite{Co} studied the Chow ring of $C(n)$ as an algebra over that of $J(C)$ for $n< 2g-1$.
+MacDonald used Kunneth formula while Collino used the localization exact sequence for the Chow rings along with a moving lemma.
+The main aim of this paper is to study the structure of $G(C(n))$ as an algebra over $G(J(C))$ for $n< 2g-1$ and for a general functor $G$ which is close to a good cohomology theory.
+For precise conditions on $G$, see Theorems~\ref{thm:thm-A} and~\ref{thm:thm-B} in Sections~\ref{sec:thm-A} and~\ref{sec:thm-B}, respectively.